-The Banking Industry in Australia has been subject to various email scams that are designed to compromise customer’s online user credentials or personal information, in order to illegally obtain and transfer funds overseas.
+The banking industry in Australia has been subject to various email scams designed to compromise customer’s online user credentials or personal information, in order to illegally obtain and transfer funds overseas.

 These unsolicited emails are sent in high volumes to random email addresses in the hope that they will find banking customers.

-NAB is working with other banks, Australian High Tech Crime Centre (AHTCC) and other external bodies within the industry to stop this fraudulent activity.
-You can also visit the Scam watch website to learn about scams and how to protect your self. www.scamwatch.gov.au
+We are working with other banks, Australian High Tech Crime Centre (AHTCC) and other external bodies within the industry to stop this fraudulent activity.
+You can also visit the Scamwatch website to learn about scams and how to protect yourself.

-Act quickly and contact NAB on 1300 651 656 if you think you have been affected.
+Act quickly and contact us on 1300 651 656 if you think you have been affected.

 There are generally two types of emails.

-- Phishing emails - these spoof emails appear to come from a bank and generally contain a link to a fraudulent website which looks identical to the genuine site.
-Recipients of these emails are requested to login to Internet Banking and enter personal information such as NAB ID and Internet Banking or Telephone Banking passwords.
+1. Phishing emails - these spoof emails appear to come from a bank and generally contain a link to a fraudulent website which looks identical to the genuine site.
+Recipients of these emails are requested to login to NAB Internet Banking and enter personal information such as NAB ID or log in password.
 Details entered into a fraudulent web site can then be used on the real website to commit fraud.

-- Virus or Trojan emails- these generally come from senders unknown to you and contain links or attachments that may download and install malicious software (Malware) onto your computer.
+2. Virus or trojan emails- these generally come from senders unknown to you and contain links or attachments that may download and install malicious software (malware) onto your computer.
 The subject and wording of the emails are often designed to be sensational or provocative to try and get you to urgently act on the message.
 (For example by claiming that you have just placed an order for an online purchase or the Prime Minister is dead).

-Some sophisticated Malware can also turn off your Security software and may capture other personal information like, name, address, date of birth etc as it is entered into online forms such as Ebay, web mail or online purchases
+Some sophisticated malware can also turn off your security software and may capture other personal information like name, address or date of birth as it’s entered into online forms on eBay, in web mail or other online purchases.

-If you receive unsolicited emails, do not click on any links, open attachments or enter any personal information.
-NAB will not send emails requesting you to login to online services like Internet Banking and will never ask you to disclose your passwords via an email.
+If you receive unsolicited emails, don’t click on any links, open attachments or enter any personal information.
+We won’t send emails requesting you to login to online services like NAB Internet Banking and will never ask you to disclose your passwords via an email.

 If you are suspicious learn how to report spoof/hoax emails or call us on 1300 651 656.

 Mules are recruited by criminals posting fake job advertisements on Australian web sites or by sending unsolicited emails containing an offer of employment.
-The advertisements are from fictitious foreign companies who are looking for people to receive domestic funds and on-forward them to a specified overseas recipient.
-The advertisements usually claim to offer high salaries for little work and typically only require that you have a computer and a bank account.
+The advertisements are from fictitious foreign companies looking for people to receive domestic funds and on-forward them to a specified overseas recipient.
+The advertisements usually claim to offer high salaries for little work and typically only require that you’ve a computer and a bank account.
 Remember that if it sounds too good to be true it probably is.